= ['Parch', 'Fare', 'Embarked', 'Sex'] cols

 0.20056557, 0.01597307]])

-Finally, it’s worth noting that there are three other ways that you can examine the steps of a Pipeline:
+Finally, it’s worth noting that there are three other ways that you can examine the steps of a Pipeline

-- First, you can use named_steps with periods.
+- First, you can use

-- And third, you can reference the step by position rather than by name.
+attribute entirely. - And third, you can reference the step by position rather than by name.

 pipe.named_steps.logisticregression.coef_